vmurin/react-native-azure-auth/README.md

 <string>org.reactjs.native.example.$(PRODUCT_NAME:rfc1034identifier)</string>
 ```

+> The value `org.reactjs.native.example.$(PRODUCT_NAME:rfc1034identifier)` is the default for apps created with React Native CLI, you may have a different value.
+>
+> It is advisable to replace it with your own meaningfull ID in reverse DNS format. e.g. _com.my-domain.native-app_

 and then register a URL type entry using the value of `CFBundleIdentifier` as the value of `CFBundleURLSchemes`

 ```xml